RESUME (PDF 190 KB) PUBLICATIONS PROJECTS WITHINDOWS YGDRASIL

 CITYCLUSTER CITYCLUSTER Electronic Visualization Laboratory, 2003

-The novel user interface for this CAVE art piece based on a co-located Chicago and Florence uses a view rendered texture into the scene.
-The user interface presented opportunities for complex tele-immersive avatar representations.
+The novel user interface for this CAVE collaboration with Franz Fishnaller and F.A.B.R.I.CATORS uses a view rendered texture into the scene.
+The user interface design presented unique opportunities for complex tele-immersive avatar representations.

 Excavation ExCavation Electronic Visualization Laboratory, 2001

 A CAVE art piece, on permanent display at the ARS Museum, allows the user to interactively configure a very large active surface defined terrain.
-A highly efficient representation scheme allowed the piece to run at full frame rates.
+A highly efficient mesh representation scheme allows the piece to run at interactive frame rates.

 Wardrobe Wardrobe Electronic Visualization Laboratory, 2001